If the substance causing your contact dermatitis can be identified and avoided, your symptoms should improve and may

-For this reason, your doctor is unlikely to prescribe repeat courses of corticosteroid tablets without referring you to a specialist.
+For this reason, a doctor is unlikely to prescribe repeat courses of corticosteroid tablets without referring you to a specialist.

-If the treatments prescribed by your GP are not successfully controlling your symptoms, they may refer you for assessment and treatment by a dermatologist.
+If the treatments prescribed by a GP are not successfully controlling your symptoms, they may refer you for assessment and treatment by a dermatologist.

-Further treatments that may be available from your dermatologist include:
+Further treatments that may be available from a dermatologist include: